 - food coloring

-Store the play dough in an airtight container or plastic bag.
+Store the play dough in an airtight container (like a bucket!) or plastic bag.
 You do not need to refrigerate.
 It lasts a long time!

 Free Printable Valentines

-Make sure to download your free printable Valentine cards.
+Make sure to download your free printable Valentine cards in the free printable library.
 I love the little faces on the buckets.
 So cute!

 I hope you try making play dough!
 It is a great way to teach kids about cooking and makes a fun gift.